Entropy-Warrior/pythonchat/README.md

 - `CONFIG_DIR`: Directory for configuration files (default: 'storage/config')
 - `HISTORY_DIR`: Directory for chat history (default: 'storage/history')

+## API Endpoints

+The application uses OpenRouter.ai as the primary API endpoint and automatically falls back to a backup endpoint (wangscience.com) if the primary is unavailable.
+This ensures:

+- Higher availability
+- Automatic failover
+- Seamless recovery
+- No interruption in service

 ## Commands

 - `exit`, `quit`: Exit the application